BuildFire/sdk/README.md

   * Settings
 * the Widget
 * **The Resources**
-  * **Note** :This folder is only meant for plugin configuration resource like default widget icon and widget hero image.** You can replace those two files if you need by overriding the default hero image and default icon image. **Don't add any other files in this folder, any dependencies in this folder WILL NOT be carried over to the app.**
+  * **Note** :This folder is only meant for plugin configuration resource like default widget icon, widget hero image and media files.** You can replace those two files if you need by overriding the default hero image and default icon image and **you can add extra images to showcase you plugin in the control panel market place and attract new users by filling the images paths and types in the `media` property in  `plugin.json`**.

 #### the Config (plugin.json)